 Yang Luzi studied philosophy and comparative poetics; her linguistic and formal concerns endow her films with a rich prosody.
 Using the language of prayer, she transforms her private experiences into visual and linguistic cues.
 Words, scattered among the images, are given a life of their own.
 They do not merely supplement these images, but run parallel to them, sometimes even challenging their veracity.
 Numbers seem to suggest important historical dates, yet it is never clear whether they are keys to understanding the films, or merely bait, luring us deeper into a labyrinth of history.
 Here, facticity and imagination, memory and futurity, blur together.

 Yang Luzi’s filmic practice often blends scenes of personal significance into larger historical contexts, creating a landscape in which the psychological is overlaid with the geographical.
-In The Prophet is the Mouthpiece, a fragment of a face appears on a small mirror above a lake, its lips silently uttering a string of bizarre words: “red yellow green blue, iron copper bronze zinc, a great empire needs great colors.”
+In The Oracle is the Mouthpiece, a fragment of a face appears on a small mirror above a lake, its lips silently uttering a string of bizarre words: “red yellow green blue, iron copper bronze zinc, a great empire needs great colors.”
 This prophet’s eyes are never seen—they are cut off by a mountain range, rising from the water, as if the speaker’s sight merges into the land itself.
 The image evokes that of the blind prophet, one who could see divine will beyond the fog of appearances—giving up physical sight, and gaining supernatural vision.
 In Le Yeti, a traveler retraces the storied steps of early twentieth century Swedish explorer Sven Hedin, surveying the area supposedly inhabited by the mythical Yeti.
 Desert and debris are juxtaposed with the sound of running water, suggesting the artist’s home in southern China, and forming an imagined landscape at once familiar and foreign.
 In Spirit Away Temple, Hangzhou’s Fei Lai Feng (literally “The Peak that Flew Hither”) is recalled as the artist has always known it in her memory, as “The Peak that Flew Away.”
 In one shot, two deities within the thirteenth century Moya Cliff Reliefs seem as if they have just descended and, simultaneously, as if they are about to take flight.
 Another scene cuts between a pair of sculptures kneeling in a shrine and two human bodies crouched in darkness, like figures punished for some age-old crime.
 In Yang’s films, the borders of ancient empires are coextensive with the ruins found in modern civilization; past adventurers share itineraries with today’s travelers, using scraps of Morse code; people carved into cliffs exchange looks with twenty-first century viewers; and motifs, dense with history and culture, lead us into a kingdom of images.
 These images do not themselves point to any specific historical event, but to the hardships—then and now, real and imagined—faced by individuals and nations.